2023 Required Summer Reading for Honors/AP/ACP English Classes 9-12th grades

 Please note: students should have books available to them for classroom use, either on paper or electronically, when school starts.

-Hotel on the Corner of Bitter and Sweet by Jamie Ford or The Invention of Wings by Sue Monk Kidd
+Hotel on the Corner of Bitter and Sweet by Jamie Ford

-AP Literature and Composition-- (12th grade)
+AP Language and Composition (11th grade)

 Students will take an assessment on their summer reading.
 Teachers may assign personal writing, an oral presentation, an analytical paper, or some other way in which students will be held accountable for the reading and note-taking they completed over the summer.
 It is not necessary to take notes on separate paper, but marking items of note in the book, either written in or on sticky notes, is a good idea.